-80. FPD officers will not conduct pretextual stops except where the actual reason for the stop is to investigate a felony.
+80. FPD officers will not conduct pretextual stops except where the actual reason for the stop is to investigate suspected unlawful conduct that poses a risk to public safety.

 - 81. FPD will ensure that, upon initiating an investigatory stop or detention, officers: - a.
 Introduce themselves by name and rank as soon as reasonable and practicable.
-It will be FPD practice to also provide the stopped individual an FPD business card at the end of a stop; - b.
+It will be FPD practice to also provide the stopped individual an FPD business card at the end of a stop.
+The business card should include the name and badge number of the officer's supervisor; - b.
 Immediately notify the person(s) encountered that they are not free to leave, and, if the officer intends to ask questions, that they do not have to answer any questions;